smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-solana.md

     yarn install
     ```

 1. Create a temporary Solana wallet to use for this example.
-Use a temporary wallet to isolate development and testing from your other wallets.
+Use a temporary wallet to isolate development from your other wallets and prevent you from unintentionally using real SOL tokens on the Solana Mainnet.
 Alternatively, if you have an existing wallet that you want to use, locate the path to your [keypair](https://docs.solana.com/terminology#keypair) file and use it as the keypair for the rest of this guide.

     ```sh
     solana-keygen new --outfile ./id.json
     ```

-    Always follow the security best practices in the [Solana Wallet Guide](https://docs.solana.com/wallet-guide) when managing your wallets and keypairs.
+    When you build your production applications and deploy Solana programs to the Mainnet cluster, always follow the security best practices in the [Solana Wallet Guide](https://docs.solana.com/wallet-guide) for managing your wallets and keypairs.

 1. Fund your Solana wallet.
 On Devnet, use `solana airdrop` to add tokens to your account.
 The contract requires at least 4 SOL to deploy and the faucet limits each request to 2 SOL, so you must make two requests to get a total of 4 SOL on your wallet: